-Duke Realty takes the security of personal information very seriously.
-As soon as we discovered the incident, we promptly launched a forensic investigation with the help of a leading forensic firm and took steps to remediate the incident.
-We believe our swift response and controls in place at the time of the incident greatly limited the potential risk to our network.
-We continue to prioritize the security of our data and have enhanced monitoring across our environment.
+RMCHCS takes the security of personal information very seriously.
+As soon as we discovered the incident, we promptly launched a forensic investigation, contacted law enforcement, and took steps to remediate the incident.
+In response to this incident, we have enhanced our security and monitoring as well as hardened our systems as appropriate to minimize the risk of any similar incident in the future.

-Because it is possible that your Social Security number may have been involved, we have arranged to offer you credit monitoring and identity protection services for a period of << Variable Data 3- CM Length>>, at no cost to you.
-You have until << Enrollment Deadline>> to activate these services.
+Because it is possible that your Social Security number or financial account information may have been involved, we have arranged to offer you credit monitoring and identity restoration services for a period of <<NUMBER MONTHS>> months, at no cost to you, through an identity and privacy protection company named IDX.
+You have until August 19, 2021 to activate these services.
 Instructions on how to activate these services are included in the attached Reference Guide.